If there’s one thing I’ve learned in my years as a landlord, it’s that good returns follow good tenants.

 The Bottom Line

-A rental application is an important part of tenant screening, in a perfect world, a landlord could trust all people who wish to rent from them.
-However, the world is not perfect and not all tenants are created equal.
+A rental application is an important part of tenant screening.
+In a perfect world, a landlord would be able to trust all people who wish to rent from them.
+However, the world is imperfect, and not all tenants are equal.

 Collect a California rental application from all interested parties, run thorough tenant screening reports, and remember that your returns are directly tied to the quality of your tenants.